-Both you and your home are protected and cared for by the dedicated professionals and volunteers of the Dormont Volunteer Fire Department.
+Both you and your home are protected and cared for by the dedicated professionals and volunteers of the Dormont Fire Department.

-The Dormont Volunteer Fire Department, for 100 years, has provided fire protection for the residents of the Borough .
+The Dormont Fire Department, for 100 years, has provided fire protection for the residents of the Borough .
 These individuals are highly trained and have donated countless hours to fire suppression and public service details.

 These very dedicated persons put their lives on the line dozens of times a year in order to keep our community safe.
 Currently, the Department, located at 1455 Hillsdale Avenue, has four line officers and can recruit up to thirty persons as volunteer firefighters.
 The desk officers in the Police Department act as drivers for the first response fire vehicles.

-In addition, the DVFD work with surrounding communities throughout the South Hills Area.
+In addition, the DFD work with surrounding communities throughout the South Hills Area.
 “Big Mike” Engine 31 was purchased in 2001 and was dedicated in the memory of Chief Michael Auth, who served the community as chief for 20 years.

 The firefighters all receive training through the Allegheny County Fire Academy and additional training as determined by the Fire Chief.